English

 Helium Leak Detection

-Test Principle
+Test Principle of Helium Leak Testing

 The detection principle relies on helium mass spectrometry.
 The sealed container is either filled with helium (introduced into the headspace before sealing) or externally flooded with helium under controlled conditions.
 A helium mass spectrometer leak detector measures any escaping helium that passes through leak pathways.